About Neumont College of Computer Science

 - Help students enter the workplace as productive, competent professionals with the skills and experience necessary to succeed.

 Neumont's campus is located in the heart of downtown Salt Lake City, Utah.
 The Neumont tower, a Utah historic landmark, is a 12-story building originally known as the Ezra Thompson Building.
-The building was built on the site of The Salt Lake House, a home station for Pony Express riders.
-When the Pony Express shutdown, the Salt Lake House continued as a hotel and saloon.
+The building was built on the site of the Salt Lake House, a home station for Pony Express riders.
+When the Pony Express shut down, the Salt Lake House continued as a hotel and saloon.

 In 1924, the current high-rise building was constructed and named for its developer, who also was a three-term Salt Lake City mayor.
 The building housed office suites until the late 1930s, when it was sold to the Salt Lake Tribune Publishing Company.
 The newspaper staff occupied the building until 2005.
 In 2012, Neumont began an ambitious building-remodeling project, creating a college environment conducive to learning cutting-edge technology.
 In 2013, Neumont moved from its suburban office complex into the remodeled facility.

 Classrooms, student common areas, and faculty and administrative offices occupy the lower level, street level, and floors 2 through 4.
 Floors 5 through 11 are 42 fully-furnished student apartments used exclusively for housing current Neumont students.
-Classrooms, found in the basement and on the second and third floors, are have dedicated projectors, whiteboards, and a dense Wi-Fi network to meet the demands of Neumont’s tech-oriented students.
+Classrooms, found in the basement and on the second and third floors, have dedicated projectors, whiteboards, and a dense Wi-Fi network to meet the demands of Neumont’s tech-oriented students.

 The academic philosophy at Neumont revolves around principles of student engagement and active learning.
 As such, traditional large lecture halls with hundreds of students are not part of the Neumont model.
 The Neumont campus features numerous rooms and breakout areas where small teams of students work collaboratively on class projects or other assignments.
 In larger classrooms where instruction takes place, the average student seat count is 38 with a maximum of 60 seats in the largest classroom on campus.